 Once your container is chosen, run it through your dishwasher on the sterilize setting.
 If your container is too big, consider filling it with hot water.

 Use caution if sterilizing the container by hand because you could easily burn yourself.
-You can also purchase no-rinse sterilizer to make this part of the process easier.
+You can also purchase a no-rinse sterilizer to make this part of the process easier.

 When your jug has been sterilized, dry it, and it’ll be ready for use.

 4. Let the Sugar and Fruit Mesh

 It’s now time to put the fruit in its bag.
 You can use a cheesecloth or mesh bag.
 I prefer to use a pillowcase because I have them on hand at any given time.

 The idea is for the juice of the fruit to drain into the container while separating the fruit.
 Any of these options should work well for this.

 Once the fruit is in the bag, fit it into the container.
 Depending upon the size of your container, you may wish to open the bag up in the container first and add the fruit second.